Resources for Youth

 EmployNext connects job seekers with employment opportunities, career coaching and skills development programs.
 Youth can receive job search support, resume help, training opportunities and connections to local employers.
 The platform is designed to support pathways into meaningful work.

-Starling Community Services is a not‑for‑profit organization that provides mental health supports and employment programs for youth.
+Starling Community Services is a not‑for‑profit organization that provides mental health supports and employment programs for community members.
 Starling focuses on strengthening well‑being and helping young people access the supports they need to thrive in their communities.
-Starling is one of four Employment Ontario service providers based in Cambridge.

 Kinbridge Community Association offers a wide range of community programs focused on youth engagement, learning and wellness.
 Youth get access to educational supports, recreational activities, leadership development and community connections.
 Programs are designed to be inclusive and accessible.

 Argus Residence offers supportive housing and services for youth who are transitioning to independent living.
 Programs focus on stability, life skills, education and employment readiness.
-THRIVE, a program offered by Argus, helps create youth employment alongside Uptown Thrift in Preston.

 Events